-NFOIC awards open government and transparency grants to strengthen and foster the growth of state coalitions and member organizations and support a broad range of open government and government transparency endeavors across the United States.
+NFOIC awards open government and transparency grants to strengthen and foster the growth of state coalitions members and support a broad range of open government and government transparency endeavors across the United States.

-Additional questions regarding specific requirements and guidelines for NFOIC's Project and Sustainability Grants should be directed to:
+Additional questions regarding specific requirements and guidelines should be directed to:

 Project Description: Hire a "virtual executive director" to help grow the organization and coordinate all of the coalition's activities.
 The director also coordinates a successful fundraiser and seeks renewed memberships.
 The project was designed not only to aid the Connecticut Foundation for Open Government but also to test the viability for other small volunteer-led FOI organizations to make similar arrangements if necessary.